Tips for Unmarried Parents Who Want to Raise Children Together

 Contact your child's school and other authorities to find out what procedures are necessary to give nonparents their decision-making rights.

 The Break-Up of Unmarried Parents: Parental Rights and Duties

 If both parents are legal parents, biologically or through adoption, they each have an equal right to pursue custody.
 Neither parent can deprive the other of this right.
 Once one of the parents is granted custody, he or she cannot deprive the other of his or her visitation rights.
 If a parent fails to fulfill his or her parental duties, the court can terminate that parent's right to be considered a legal parent.
 The noncustodial parent must continue to be involved in the child's life through visitation and child support.

 If an unmarried partner is not a legal parent of the child, they probably have no rights to even visit the child.
 However, unmarried partners can enter into a written agreement if they both want to a part of the child's life.
 This agreement should include visitation and support.

 If an agreement can't be made and the nonparent wants to pursue rights in court, the outcome will be based on state law.

 A best interest of the child standard is typically used, and thus, some states do grant visitation or custody to nonparents.
 However, many states, even though they may follow the best interest of the child standard, still favor the parents over nonparents.
 Check your own state's laws and consult an experienced family law attorney for answers and guidance to your situation.

 Establishing or asserting your legal rights as the unmarried parent of a child may involve the preparation of written agreements or hearings in family court.
-Whether planning for the future, or dealing with issues that have already arisen, a free case review by an experienced family law attorney is a good first step in ensuring you have a voice in the important decisions impacting your child.
+Whether planning for the future, or dealing with issues that have already arisen, getting professional legal help is a good first step in ensuring you have a voice in the important decisions impacting your child.
 Find a family law attorney near you today to learn more.